metamath/lamp-guide/docs/11/index.md

 Those web pages have many advantages.
 Each assertion has its own URL, loads quickly, and displays well even when JavaScript is disabled on the web browser.
-The Metamath home page renderings have also been generated in a "pretty" format and include a lot of information about each assertion (such as syntax hints for every symbol used, the axioms and definitions it transitively uses, and what assertions reference it).
+The Metamath home page renderings have been generated in a "pretty" format and include a lot of information about each assertion (such as syntax hints for every symbol used, the axioms and definitions it transitively uses, and what assertions reference it).
-It also groups the axioms and theorems into chapters and further subsections, with descriptions of each section.
+It groups the axioms and theorems into chapters and further subsections, with descriptions of each section.
+Finally, those sites come with additional pages of documentation that explain various important features.

 However, the built-in metamath-lamp explorer has its own advantages.
 The metamath-lamp explorer will always show you the *current* context.